 2. Positive Mental Attitude (PMA)

 The real key though is number 2.
-With this, I have not just overcome atrocious weather, but also savour it.
+With this, I’ve not just overcome atrocious weather, but also savour it.
 All my senses experiencing more than a normal car journey would offer in a lifetime.

 Staying comfortable though is the key to keeping a healthy PMA.
 As I always like to say ‘any fool can be uncomfortable’!
 So with that, what is my apparel?